aliuosio/mage2.docker/README.md

 ### Howtos

 #### The Docker Setup

+*Change settings under .docker/.env*
+You can your php version here
+Available 7.0, 7.1, 7.2 all based on php:alpine docker image

 ##### Add Host Adress to your /etc/hosts
     echo -e "0.0.0.0 app.doc" | sudo tee -a /etc/hosts